Cykyrios/GodotInSim/website/docs/guides/getting_started/insim/insim_basics.md

-Finally, you can use the await-only versions of the above methods, such as [await_packet](/class_ref/InSim.mdx#method_await_packet), which allow you to await packets without first sending another packet; those require an explicitly defined `req_i` to be passed, which will likely be `0`, and as such is the default value.
+Finally, you can use the await-only versions of the above methods, such as [await_packet](/class_ref/InSim.mdx#method_await_packet), which allow you to await packets without first sending another packet; those require an explicitly defined <Code>req_i</Code> to be passed, which will likely be `0`, and as such is the default value.

 :::info